Zuehlke/SHMACK/README.md

 * As of 2015-10-28 the DCOS stack does **NOT work in AWS Region `eu-central-1` (Frankfurt)**.
 Recommended region to try is `us-west-1`.
 Take care of **regulatory issues** (physical location of data) when thinking about a real productive System.
 * What if the number of client request "explodes".
 Is there a way to do autoscaling with DCOS / Mesophere WITHOUT human interaction?
 * As of 2015-11-13 **all data in HDFS is lost** when scaling down, e.g. from 10 to 5 Slave nodes.
 This is a blocking issue.
 If unresolved productive use of the Stack is not possible. see **[here](https://github.com/Zuehlke/SHMACK/blob/master/03_analysis_design/Issues/Issue-10%20HDFS-Access/Scaling%20Test.docx)** According to the mesosphere development team (chat), this issue is addressed by **[maintenance primitives](https://mesosphere.com/blog/2015/10/07/mesos-inverse-offers/)**.
 But it is not clear when it will be finished.
 * Make sure that admin access to the Mesos Master console is secure.
 As of 2015-11-27 only **passwordless** http access is possible. https needs to be implemented.
+Partially, this is only a problem of the DCOS Community Edition; the Enterprise Edition learned mayn required features some time ago in version [1.3](https://mesosphere.com/blog/2015/11/17/new-security-features-and-more-in-mesosphere-dcos-1-3/) and [1.6](https://mesosphere.com/blog/2016/03/08/mesosphere-dcos-1-6/).
 * Data Locality, e.g. How do we minimze latency between data storage and Spark workers?
 * Not all DCOS Packages are production ready.
   * Those from [Mesosphere Universe](https://github.com/mesosphere/universe) should in a useable state,